burrowsyr/Critique/README.md

 We use [Webpack module bundler](https://webpack.github.io/) to bundle (and build) this project.
 There is a useful [webpack guide](https://angular.io/docs/ts/latest/guide/webpack.html) in angular 2 documentation, which allows to have a better understanding of how webpack works with angular 2.

+**Configuration to finalize**
-[Tslint](https://palantir.github.io/tslint/) is configured to use [codelyzer](https://github.com/mgechev/codelyzer), but it is not a part of the build process yet.
-You should configure your IDE to use tslint anyway.
+ - [Tslint](https://palantir.github.io/tslint/) is not a part of the build process yet.
+But it is configured to use [codelyzer](https://github.com/mgechev/codelyzer), and you should configure your IDE to use tslint anyway.
+ - [Stylelint](http://stylelint.io/) is not a part of the build process yet. [styleUrls bug](https://github.com/angular/universal/issues/294) must be fixed before to add stylelint to our build process.

 ## Project structure